 Two further prizes of will be awarded to the two candidates under 19, not already prizewinners in the current competition, who have given the most outstanding performances in their age group.

 Full details of the prizes and jury will be announced in early June.

-Pictured: Michael Lafferty, Essex Young Musician of the Year, 2019
+Pictured left: Michael Lafferty baritone, Essex Young Musician of the Year 2019